robfatland/digitaltwin/aws/README.md

 The Test event is configured using the JSON key-value table on the Test tab.
-Eventually we will use this Lambda trigger path to send a message to an IOT device.
+Eventually we use this Lambda trigger path to send a message to an IOT device.
-The key **`isIOT`** in the test JSON differentiates a test run from an IOT device run.
+The key **`isIOT`** has a boolean value for whether this Lambda trigger is to be understood as 'from an IOT device'.

 - Edit the test Event JSON table to read as follows: